Risk Management Amplify Platform

 What can be done

-The first thing that you should do is perform an inventory of all your API hosts and document everything from production, staging, test, and development and who has access.
-Utilizing Axway API solutions you can:
+The first thing you should do is perform an inventory of all your API hosts and document everything:

-• Track APIs within the API catalog which will contain the APIs that are registered in the API Manager.
-Here you can view the documentation and test the APIs.
+• Track APIs within the API unified catalog which will list the APIs from all your API gateways (regardless of different vendors).
+Here you can view the documentation, stage, and test the APIs.

 • API endpoints can be deprecated using an API manager which will render them inaccessible.

-• Utilizing the Traffic monitor you can see what APIs are being used and could lead to the discovery of undocumented APIs.
+• Thanks to the monitoring and analytical tooling, you can see which APIs are being used, which could lead to the discovery of undocumented APIs.

 The problem